-Talking about warehouse productivity, many people look on its “dark side”.
-Most people want to be in alignment with your productivity goals as a manager and to contribute in meaningful ways to the success of your business.
+Many managers look only at the negatives when talking about warehouse productivity.
+But, most people want to be in alignment with your productivity goals and to contribute in meaningful ways to the success of your business.

-As I conduct an operational assessment with companies focusing on benchmarking and productivity, I find many companies do not openly share their warehouse KPIs and results with employees.
+As distribution consultants, we conduct warehouse assessments, or warehouse evaluations, with companies focusing on benchmarking and productivity.
+We find many companies do not openly share their warehouse KPIs and results with employees.
 Many don’t even have a formal, weekly process for capturing and reporting the KPIs.
 Those that do a good job of the weekly reporting often don’t have department and individual employee productivity goals and don’t publicly publish the results.
 You can’t improve something you haven’t measured.

-- What’s the outcome you want?
-I can’t believe how many owners and managers don’t want the employees to see the results.
-We don’t need to show everything but we don’t have anything to hide.
-We haven’t taken the time to explain how business works and after we pay all stakeholders, how small a percent profit is left.
-And we need to reinvest in the business.
-By conducting an operational assessment, have you identified what the key drivers are that you want to improve?
-Without reporting the results to employees, are we re-enforcing the factors we want to improve?
+I can’t believe how many owners and managers don’t want the employees to see the results of an operational assessment.
+We don’t need to show everything, but we don’t have anything to hide.
+By conducting an operational assessment, you can identify what the key drivers are that you want to improve.
+Reporting these results to employees re-enforces the factors we want to improve.

 One client used some technology installing monitors which counted down the workload on-line.
 At the beginning of the day, the system showed the orders to be processed and as orders were shipped, the monitors showed what was left.
 You knew exactly the packages for the day and hour as an employee.
 Are you re-enforcing the outcomes you desire?